Welcome to Camp C.S. Klaus!

 - Flexibility in program and scheduling.
 Our program staff with work with anyone with limited mobility to make sure that they get the best program suited for their needs.

-Scouting aims to foster growth in boys regardless of ability and requires no more effort than any Scout is capable of.
+Scouting aims to foster growth in youth regardless of ability and requires no more effort than any Scout is capable of.
 If a Scout has special needs regarding programming, our staff will do its best to fine tune the program to fit and enable that Scout to participate.
 It is our goal to provide a positive experience to everyone, and to keep them coming back to Camp Klaus again and again.

 Allergies & Dietary Needs: